 All pupils are entitled to personal support to help them fulfil their potential and make the most of their learning opportunities with additional support wherever that's needed.

-The Curriculum
+The Curriculum and Deep Learning

 At Holmston we fully embrace Curriculum for Excellence.
 Our aim is to educate pupils to be successful learners, confident individuals, responsible citizens and effective contributors.
-We actively promote developing growth and mathematical mindsets.
-This involves learning from mistakes, embracing challenges with effort and perseverance, learning from and with others and believing in the power of 'yet'.